Welfare Spending and Poverty Rates

 What is Poverty?

-Agreement on defining the term is difficult.
-Stark (2009) says that poverty should be addressed by looking at several different theories.
+Stark (2009) says that poverty should be addressed by examining more than one approach.
 One concept views poverty as, “a moral obligation that is grounded in compassion.”
 Stark defines the rights of the poor, and explains poverty through utility and liberal theories.
-He notes that income measures do not adequately capture the term because, “Most poor Americans have access to clean drinking water and electricity, unlike most of the global poor.”
+He notes that income measures do not adequately capture the term because, “Most poor Americans have access to clean drinking water and electricity, unlike most of the global poor” (emphasis mine).

 O’Boyle (1990) questions whether the term should be defined in absolute or relative terms.
 He notes that it is a concept that is, “both absolute and relative because human beings are at once individual and social.”
 He ultimately defines it as, “a lack of economic resources to meet physical need” (p.
 2).

-Poverty for U.S. citizens is defined as described by the guidelines set forth by the Federal Government.
-For example, the calculation of the Supplemental Poverty Measure (SPM) thresholds is to be based on expenditures for food, clothing, shelter, and utilities (FCSU), as well as the value of in-kind government benefits for FCSU that are accounted for in resources by the Census Bureau (Garner, 2011).
+Poverty for U.S. citizens is defined and described by the guidelines set forth by the Federal Government.
+For example, the calculation of the Supplemental Poverty Measure (SPM) thresholds are based on expenditures for food, clothing, shelter, and utilities (FCSU), as well as the value of in-kind government benefits for FCSU that are accounted for in resources by the Census Bureau (Garner, 2011).

 There is considerable debate on the issue.
-In reviewing the relationship between welfare spending per capita and poverty, some studies show evidence to support that increased welfare spending decreases poverty rates.
+In reviewing the relationship between welfare spending per capita and poverty, some studies show evidence to support that an increase in welfare spending results in a decrease in poverty rates.
 Brady, Fullerton & Cross (2009) found that, “For each standard deviation increase in welfare generosity, the odds of poverty decline by a factor of 2.3.”
 Schram (1990) showed evidence that more spending results in less poverty.
 Fording & Berry (2007) showed a decrease in the poverty rates with increased cash benefit.

-Yet these same authors that suggested that welfare spending decreased poverty rates acknowledged the opposite finding.
-Authors had to concede that they found cases of increased poverty with increased spending.
+Yet these same authors acknowledged the opposite finding.
+They concede that they found cases of increased poverty with increased spending.
 Brady, Fullerton & Cross (2009) acknowledged that, “The welfare state is not a panacea, as there is mixed evidence that generous welfare states might worsen the standing of young households.”
 Schram (1990) noted that poverty rates have increased while welfare spending has, “remained at high levels” (p.
 135).
 Schram addressed the issue of welfare dependency and the “personal responsibility of the poor.”
 He noted families who would rather take a job once they become self-sufficient.
 He states that the findings are, “not meant to suggest that welfare spending produces less poverty.”
 Fording & Berry (2007) showed that if the cash benefit rate is fixed, poverty rates increase.
 They attribute this to a “work disincentive effect” (p.
 49).
-These previous studies suggest that justification for increased welfare spending is at least questionable.
+These studies suggest that justification for increased welfare spending is at least questionable.
 Other approaches should be examined.

 Methodology and Research Question

-This analysis uses secondary data on poverty rates and welfare spending from the U.S. Census Bureau.
 The Census Bureau is the most comprehensive source for poverty rates in the nation.
+Secondary data on poverty rates and welfare spending from the U.S. Census Bureau are used for this study.
 Data is collected from the entire U.S. population.
 All ages and socio-economic conditions are sampled.

 The period of the study is from 1959 through 2009.
 Fifty one observations for both variables were analyzed.
 A second, smaller, time period of the last ten years of data was also analyzed.
 The study did not measure the influence of market conditions, unemployment rates, educational levels and unskilled wages of those living in poverty.